Graduate Record Examination (GRE)

 YSN’s GRE code is 3998.

 All applicants for admission to the master’s level programs are required to take the General Test of the Graduate Record Examinations.
 Those who have already taken the test must submit transcripts of their scores with their applications.
 Scores that are more than five years old are not acceptable.
-Those who have not taken the test should arrange to do so before the November 1 or March 1 deadlines.
+Those who have not taken the test should arrange to do so before the October 1 deadline.

 Computer-based testing has replaced paper-based examinations in most countries and can be scheduled year-round.
 It typically takes two weeks from the date of administration for the official transcript of GRE scores to reach YSN.
 Paper-based examination score reports typically take two months to reach YSN.
 Prompt arrangements for taking this examination should be made in order to meet the application deadlines.